Yes you do. It must be valid and not have an expiration date within 6 months of your travel.

 A leader from Living and Learning Semester Program will be there to meet you.
 The airport is easy and organized.
 You will land, go through immigration where they will stamp your passport and then claim your luggage and leave.

 You will be staying in a clean and safe apartment in Quito for most of your time.
-This apartment is well known to us and willbe properly supervised by our staff.
+This apartment is well known to us and will be properly supervised by our staff.
 Home stays will be in homes of Ecuadorians that we know and trust.
 We will have buses for transportation.
 Quito also has a good public transportation system.
-Taxis are also available and reasonable.
+Taxis are also available and reasonably priced.

 Although the government changes and volcanoes make the news… we are safe here in Quito.
 There is occasionally “petty” crime like pick-pocketing…but there is not violent crime.
 Student safety is L&LI’s highest priority.
 Due to L&LI’s long experience with risk assessment, emergency preparedness, and crisis managament, L&LI is able to adapt quickly to dynamic international challenges.
 Given that socioeconomic, political, environmental, and medical conditions vary, L&LI specifically tailors health, safety and security measures to current circumstances.